RESILIENCE RISING wrote -

 Most of the youth involved in the sex trade are runaways from abusive and neglectful homes of origin or already involved in the child welfare system.
 There are currently only a handful of therapeutic, residential programs in the entire country created specifically for this population.
 Resilience Rising is in the process of becoming another one of these homes.
 We are based in Colorado but can take youth from anywhere in the country.
 We have the capacity to house eight female youth and two small children to accommodate teenage mothers.
 Resilience Rising provides such basic needs as shelter, food, clothing, and nurturing; case management for medical and dental care, substance abuse treatment, and legal advocacy; onsite mental health services, including individual, group, creative arts, and animal therapy; an onsite school, focusing on GED attainment and college placement; and an onsite physical fitness program.

 At Resilience Rising we believe that it takes a village to raise a child.
 We hope that you will join our village as we fight the sexual exploitation of American children.
-You can learn more about our background and our program by visiting our website at http://www.resilience-rising.org.
+You can learn more about our background, our program, and our team by visiting our website at www.resilience-rising.org.
 Thank you for believing in these girls and in the work we do.
 We couldn't do what we do without YOU!